vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 image: /zigbee/images_chair/pillow_with_sensor.jpg
 ---

-# DIY Zigbee chair occupancy sensor
+# DIY chair occupancy sensor
 *Based on a contact sensor and a car seat pressure sensor*

 ## Introduction